xiegeo/fensan/docs/The Self Updating Document.md

 "pk" is the public key of the signer.
-The key infostracture is outside the scope of this document... (to do)
+The key infostructure is outside the scope of this document... (to do)

 "topic" is used to allow one public key to sign many documents.
 If "topic" is left out, it is the same as empty string "". (so we don't need to seperate NULL and "")